Suspect arrested in fatal shooting near Donaldsonville High School football game

 Trending News

-"Actually, the stadium pretty much cleared itself out once they start hearing gunfire.
+"Actually, the stadium pretty much cleared itself out once they started hearing gunfire.
 And we had many, many deputies out here."

 Webre also said the people involved in the shooting did not attend the game or any alumni events, as far as deputies can discern.